-Jason P. Kutulakis, a member of the PA Task Force on Child Protection and a founding partner of the law firm of Abom & Kutulakis LLP, said, “The Task Force on Child Protection, convened by the General Assembly and former Governor Tom Corbett after the Jerry Sandusky-PSU child sexual-abuse scandal, recommended that the state establish and support proven training programs for a wide range of mandated reporters.
+Jason P. Kutulakis, a member of the PA Task Force on Child Protection and a founding partner of the law firm of Abom & Kutulakis LLC, said, “The Task Force on Child Protection, convened by the General Assembly and former Governor Tom Corbett after the Jerry Sandusky-PSU child sexual-abuse scandal, recommended that the state establish and support proven training programs for a wide range of mandated reporters.
 This contract fulfills that recommendation.
 I am confident that the professional trainers and staff of PFSA have the expertise and commitment to help us better protect Pennsylvania’s children.”
 Kutulakis also serves on the PFSA Board of Directors.

 “Child abuse and neglect cases are heartbreaking.
 They are also preventable,” noted David Arnold, president of the Pennsylvania District Attorneys Association and Lebanon County district attorney.
 “As a prosecutor, I’d much rather stop child abuse before it happens.
 Through this expanded training, more mandated reporters across the commonwealth will know exactly how to detect abuse and neglect and how to report it.
 Our goal should always be to intervene at the first sign of trouble so we can spare more children the physical and emotional scars of abuse.”